Marine Corps Baseball

 Shipboard time and Marines boxing Sailors whetted uncle Paul's love of the sport to many fond memories.
 Another short story, aside from boxing and baseball.

 A marine has earned the right to bitch about things Marine Corps.
 I said a Marine, earned that right.
-Any one else and a fight will break out quicker than a hiccup for someone else to be derogatory toward our Corps.
+Any one else and a fight will break out quicker than a hiccup for someone else to be derogatory towards our Corps.

 Uncle Paul dearly loved being with his troops and being a First Sergeant "Top" was the senior rank for being with the grunt marines as their top leader.

-Once promoted to Sergeant Major meant he would become strictly an administrative leader and being removed from the day to day looking after the young marines.
+Once promoted to Sergeant Major meant he would become strictly an administrative leader and being removed from the day to day looking after the young Marines.

 What Uncle Paul had determined to be his best fit, still did not relieve the Marine Corps of its honorable duty to bestow the E-9 rank on this Marine.My bitch for the record.